-Shiloh University was founded in the summer of 2006.
-At that time, Chancellor Gary Hargrave and President Christopher Reeves assembled and led a team of ministers, educators, and administrators to establish a curriculum and organization that would attain to the highest standards of Spirit-filled Christian education.
+Shiloh University was founded by Gary and Marilyn Hargrave in 2006.
+Chancellor Gary Hargrave and President Christopher Reeves assembled and led a team of ministers, educators, and administrators to establish a curriculum and organization that would attain to the highest standards of Spirit-filled Christian education.
+This momentous event was the culmination of decades of seeking the Lord to see the Shiloh church in Kalona, Iowa, become the university of biblical studies that Shiloh’s founder, John Robert Stevens, had envisioned.
 The University was named after the biblical story of Shiloh.

-The University began instruction in January 2007 and received its initial accreditation from the Distance Education Accrediting Commission in January 2012.
+Shiloh University began instruction in January 2007 and received its initial accreditation from the Distance Education and Training Commission in January 2012.
 Shiloh University now offers undergraduate degree and certificate programs in biblical, pastoral, and liberal studies.
 In addition, it offers master’s and doctoral degree and certificate programs designed to equip the student for service and leadership in a church, teaching, or evangelistic ministry.

 Biblical Story of Shiloh